friedcell/git-scraping-arso/README.md

 /raw includes raw files, formated for easier inspection of changes are in root.

-Locations are top 10 most populous cities in Slovenia and centers of all city municipalities.
+Locations are top 10 most populous cities in Slovenia and centers of all city municipalities except Slovenj Gradec.

 potresi_public is fetched every minute, nonlocation and location every 30 minutes.